erpc-io/eRPC/NOTES.md

    * Set session request window to 1, or implement Rpc flush.
    * Set transport max inline size to 120 bytes for ConnectX-3.

+## Immediate TODOs
+ * This list should be empty :)
+ * `large_msg_test` fails when there are only 512 huge pages.
+This is OK, but the error occurs during memory registration (on InfiniBand).
+It should occur in `alloc_raw`.
+ * On slow machines, tests might take too long, so `kTestMaxEventLoopMs` might be too short a duration.
+Ideally we would like to run the test as long as we're steadily getting responses.
+This can be done cleanly in `wait_for_rpc_resps_or_timeout`.

 ## Short-term TODOs
  * Session reset and machine failure detection broke when I changed session management to use UDP instead of ENet.